Advice and answers from the UserGuiding Team

 • In the CSV file, you’ll see all the text content of your original material, including the requisite or custom buttons, images, video or HTML embed codes, etc.

-Translating & Uploading the Content
+Translating and Uploading the Content

 • Open the CSV file with an editor